Validated by: Jari Ala-Varvi — CIPP/E certified Data Protection Officer @ Opsec

 Volument does not collect any personal information so it is compatible with CCPA, GDPR, PERCe.
 This means that you don't need to display any cookie banners in most locations, such as

 - South America

-Leaving out the cookie banner results to better user experience, less bounces, and more conversions.
+Leaving out the cookie banner results in a better user experience, fewer bounces, and more conversions.